The most famous restaurant in every state

 North Carolina: Fearrington House Restaurant, Pittsboro

-Fearrington House Restaurant has been feeding happy diners since 1980.
-Combining the culinary traditions of the American South and the techniques of European cooking with locally sourced ingredients, the restaurant was doing the farm-to-table thing before it was a buzzword.
-It's also the only AAA Five Diamond and Forbes Five-Star restaurant in the US to be Green Certified (meaning it has reached sustainable levels of food waste, energy use and other eco goals).
+In an idyllic setting just outside of Chapel Hill, Fearrington House Restaurant has been feeding happy diners since 1980.
+Combining the culinary traditions of the American South and the techniques of European cooking with locally sourced ingredients, the restaurant was doing the farm-to-table thing before it was a buzz phrase.

 North Dakota: Peacock Alley, Bismarck

-North Dakota is well-known for its beef, and Peacock Alley makes the most of the state's bounty.
-It's held up as one of the best spots for steak in the entire state, and has even been given the prestigious National Beef Innovator of the Year award by the National Cattleman's Association.
-The Steakhouse Burger, with applewood smoked bleu cheese and bourbon sauce, is a winning dish.
+North Dakota is renowned for its beef, and Peacock Alley makes the most of the state's bounty.
+It's held up as one of the best spots for steak in the state and has several awards and accolades to its name.
+The burgers, including the Ultimate Burger with smoked bacon, Gorgonzola cheese crumbles, caramelized onions, and sautéed mushrooms on a pretzel bun, are always a winning choice.

 Ohio: The Golden Lamb, Lebanon

-Built in 1803, this old colonial building has welcomed an impressive 12 US presidents over the years.
-Today, The Golden Lamb – purportedly Ohio's longest continually operated business – remains a popular resting point for travelers, serving comfort food such as burgers, fried chicken, shrimp and ribs, alongside an impressive range of regional beers.
+Built in 1803, this old Colonial building has welcomed an impressive 12 US presidents over the years.
+Today, The Golden Lamb – purportedly Ohio's longest continually operated business – remains a popular resting point for travelers, serving comfort food such as burgers, fried chicken, shrimp, and ribs.

 Oklahoma: Cattlemen's Steakhouse, Oklahoma City